Frequency Estimation under Local Differential Privacy [Experiments, Analysis and Benchmarks]: Frequency Estimation Experiments

 We next run experiments using the post-processing methods described in Section~\ref{post-processing}.
 Figure \ref{fig:group6} shows the results, fixing $d=100{,}000, \epsilon=3, n=1{,}000{,}000$ and varying the post-processing methods used on a FLH oracle with $k^\prime=500$.

 Just like sketching, the different post-processing methods also have a MSE/$k$-MSE trade-off.
-As we would intuitively expect, non-negative normalisation results in better MSE and $k$-MSE performance than performing no post-processing at all.
-Additive Normalisation and Threshold Cut post-processing strike a balance between MSE and $k$-MSE.
-For additive normalisation it seems that the combination of rounding negative values and normalising individual estimates to match the total number of users helps to decrease MSE while still retaining accurate top-$k$ estimates ensuring a relatively low $k$-MSE.
-For thresholding, we achieve a lower MSE by rounding values after the threshold down to $0$ but during this process we seem to round down certain top-$k$ values which inflates its $k$-MSE.
+As we would intuitively expect, Base-Pos results in better MSE and $k$-MSE performance than performing no post-processing at all.
+Norm-Sub and Base-Cut strike a balance between MSE and $k$-MSE.
+For Norm-Sub it seems that the combination of rounding negative values and normalising individual estimates to match the total number of users helps to decrease MSE while still retaining accurate top-$k$ estimates ensuring a relatively low $k$-MSE.
+For Base-Cut, we achieve a lower MSE by rounding values after the threshold down to $0$ but during this process we seem to round down certain top-$k$ values which inflates the $k$-MSE.
 For large domains projecting the results onto a probability simplex pushes the estimates down, resulting in a low MSE but a very high $k$-MSE since frequent domain items have their estimates reduced.

-Overall it seems that additive normalisation has the best balance between MSE/$k$-MSE, but non-negative normalisation also performs well and is clearly a better choice than no post-processing.
+Overall it seems that Norm-Sub has the best balance between MSE/$k$-MSE, but Base-Pos also performs well and is clearly a better choice than no post-processing.
+These conclusions are in line with the experimental observations of \cite{wangConsistency}.
 Note that for sketching oracles, we can consider two areas to perform post-processing, one that can be performed on the internal frequency oracles that estimate counts in sketch rows, and a second post-processing step over the entire sketch oracle itself when estimating the domain.
-Our tests showed that taking combinations of additive normalisation in both of these give the best balance of $k$-MSE/MSE, but we omit these plots here.
+Our tests showed that taking combinations of Norm-Sub in both of these give the best balance of $k$-MSE/MSE, but we omit these plots here.